Competitive Scholarships

 I’m an incoming freshman.
 How do I apply for competitive scholarships?

-To receive consideration for the UA Competitive Admissions Scholarship and other competitive scholarships, you must submit your application for admission and all supporting documents by January 15 if enrolling in the fall/summer or November 1 if enrolling in the spring.
-Once you are admitted you will be emailed instructions to complete the optional Freshman Supplemental Scholarship Application.
+To receive consideration for the UA Competitive Admissions Scholarship and other competitive scholarships, you must submit your application for admission and all supporting documents by January 15 if enrolling in the fall/summer.
+If admitted before January 15, you will receive access to complete the Freshman Supplemental Scholarship Application.
 The Freshman Supplemental Scholarship Application includes a few additional competitive scholarships that require supplemental documents.
-Be sure to read the criteria of each scholarship on the Freshman Supplemental Scholarship Application to determine if you are eligible.
+Be sure to read the criteria of each scholarship on this application to determine if you are eligible.
+The deadline to complete the Freshman Supplemental Scholarship Application is January 15.

 I’m an incoming transfer student.
 How do I apply for competitive scholarships?